 The good news is there are several different decision-making models that managers can employ when needed.
 Here, we’ll explore some of the most prevalent theories, including their pros and cons, to see which could be the correct approach for your management style.

-Decision-making sounds like a relatively simple idea.
-After all, everyone has to make decisions in their lives.
+Decision making sounds like a relatively simple idea.
+After all, everyone has to make them at numerous points in their lives.
 But many managers often disregard just how important the process really is.

-In a business context, following a formal process of decision-making lets businesses make more informed, considered decisions that set specific actions in motion.
-Doing so provides a handful of benefits too, reducing second guessing, providing formal processes that can be shared up and down the chain of command, and engaging employees through more effective collaboration.
+In a business context, a formal process lets businesses make more informed, considered decisions that set specific actions in motion.
+Doing so provides a handful of benefits too, which help to underpin just how important decision making in business really is.
+These benefits include:

 This is decision fatigue in action.
 The mental cloudiness that can accumulate often means impulsive actions rather than considered, informed decisions.
-So, while the time frame will differ from decision to decision, there are certainly things we can do to reduce decision fatigue – and reduce the amount of time we spend on making decisions.
+To avoid this, give these effective strategies for improving your decision making a try.

 The different decision-making models